mosip/mosip-infra/deployment/sandbox-v2/README.md

 ## Persistence
 All persistent data is available over Network File System (NFS) hosted on the console at location `/srv/nfs/mosip`.
 All pods write into this location for any persistent data.
 You may backup this folder if needed.

+Note the following:
+* Postgres is initialized and populated only once.
+If persistent data is present in `/srv/nfs/mosip/postgres` then postgres is not initialized.
+You will need to run reset scripts to clear up the folder for a re-initialization.
+* Postgres also contains Keycloak data.  `keycloak-init` does not overwrite any data, but just updates and adds.
+If you want to clean up Keycloak data, you will need to clean it up manually or reset entire postgres.

 ## Useful tools
 * If you use `tmux` tool, copy the config file as below:
 ```